Reduction of Cosymplectic groupoids by cosymplectic moment maps: Consequences of the main theorem

 Given a cosymplectic groupoid $(\gpd,\omega,\eta)\toto M$, let $\Sigma$ be the symplectic leaf of $\pi_\gpd$ containing $M$.
 Let $L:\Sigma\to \gpd$ denote the inclusion.
 In \cite{FI} it is proved that $\Sigma\subset \gpd$ is a Lie subgroupoid, and $(\Sigma,L^*\omega)\toto M$ is a symplectic groupoid integrating $\pi_M$.
 Assuming that we impose symmetries on the cosymplectic groupoid $(\gpd,\w,\eta)$ so that we can construct its cosymplectic reduced groupoid, we inquire about the symmetries and the reduction of $(\Sigma,L^*\w)\toto M$.
 We want to restrict the action $\Gp$ to the leaf $\Sigma$, and we want to define a symplectic moment map.

-To show that the action of $\Gp$ on $\gpd$ is restricted to an action on $\Sigma$, we first state a basic fact about morphisms between Poisson varieties. \begin{lemma} Let $M$ and $N$ be Poisson manifold, and $\varphi:M\to N$ a Poisson diffeomorphism.
-Then, $\varphi$ preserves the symplectic foliation. \end{lemma} \begin{proof} Because $\varphi$ is a Poisson morphism, the Hamiltonian vectors are $\varphi$-related.
-Since the symplectic foliations in $M$ and $N$ are generated by their respective Hamiltonian vector fields, then the leaves in $M$ correspond to the leaves in $N$.
-In fact, let $f\in C^{\infty}(M)$ and $p, p'\in M$ be on a same leaf.
-Let $\gamma$ be an integral curve of $X_f\in\mathfrak{X}(M)$ joining $p$ and $p'$, therefore the curve $\tilde \gamma=\varphi\circ \gamma$ is the solution of $\varphi_*X_f\in \mathfrak{X}(N)$ joining $\varphi(p)$ and $\varphi(p')$. \end{proof} It is important to highlight that the leaves of the symplectic foliation may be non-invariant by the action of a group by Poisson automorphisms (cf. \cite[Ex.
+To show that the action of $\Gp$ on $\gpd$ is restricted to an action on $\Sigma$, we first state a basic fact about morphisms between Poisson manifolds. \begin{lemma} Let $M$ and $N$ be Poisson manifold, and let $\varphi:M\to N$ be a Poisson diffeomorphism.
+Then, $\varphi$ preserves the symplectic foliation. \end{lemma} \begin{proof} This fact follows from the $\varphi$-related Hamiltonian vector fields on the respective Poisson manifolds. \end{proof}

+It is important to highlight that the leaves of the symplectic foliation may be non-invariant by the action of a group by Poisson automorphisms (cf. \cite[Ex.
 4.2.5]{ORbook}).
 Moreover, in the case of \textit{standard momentum maps} on Poisson manifolds, a necessary condition for the existence of a momentum map is that the action by Poisson morphisms being leaf preserving, which does not happen in general \cite[\S 4.5]{ORbook}.
 However, in the case of a cosymplectic groupoid, the action does preserve the symplectic leaf containing the units.
 Thus, we can restrict the action to this leaf. \begin{lemma} Let $\Gp$ be a Lie group acting on a cosymplectic groupoid $(\gpd, \omega, \eta)\toto M$ by cosymplectic groupoid automorphisms.
 Let $\Sigma$ be the symplectic leaf of $\pi_\gpd$ containing $M$.
-Then, we can restrict the action $\Gp\action \gpd$ to a $G$-action on $\Sigma$, preserving the form $L^*\w$. \end{lemma} \begin{proof} The action $\Gp\action \gpd$ is by Poisson diffeomorphisms.
+Then, we can restrict the action $\Gp\action \gpd$ to a $G$-action on $\Sigma$, preserving the form $L^*\w$. \end{lemma}

+\begin{proof} The action $\Gp\action \gpd$ is by Poisson diffeomorphisms.
 By Lemma \ref{lem:PoissonMorLeaves}, any left multiplication either transforms the leaf $\Sigma$ into another leaf of the symplectic foliation, or leaves it invariant.
 Furthermore, for any $g\in G$, the units $M$ are contained in $\varphi_g(\Sigma)$.
-Therefore, by the definition of $\Sigma$, we have $\varphi_g(\Sigma)=\Sigma$.
-In addition we verify that
+Therefore, by the definition of $\Sigma$, we have $\varphi^\gpd_g(\Sigma)=\Sigma$.
+Let $\varphi^\Sigma$ denote the action of $\Gp$ on $\Sigma$.
+In addition, we verify that